jishnub/SphericalHarmonicModes.jl/README.md

 smin = 2, smax = 4, tmin = -4, tmax = 4
 ```

- You can also choose a range of `t`s.
+ You can also choose a range of `t`'s.
 ```julia
 julia> st(2:4,0:2)
 Spherical harmonic modes with s increasing faster than t